kimiboby/wire-gram/README.md

 # WIRE-GRAM
 A python script wich can automatically forward Telegram messages from a channel, group or chat to another channel, group or chat.
 This script can easily be deployed in the cloud through Heroku.

+wire-gram in it's current stage can handle text messages and pictures !

 ## Installation

 Make sure to change the values of __ACCOUNT__, __PHONE_NUMBER__, __API_ID__, __API_HASH__, __SOURCE_CHAT__ and __TARGET_CHAT__ in ```wire-gram.py``` :